RedHatNordicsSA/controller_configuration/README.md

 ### Detailed execution flow and responsibilities
 ![Alt text](img/flow-aap.png?raw=true "Details")
 This setup supports a strong separation of responsiblity while allowing customers of the platform to own and manage their own configuration stored in separate git repositories.
+A bootstrap script configures the initial items in an empty cluster, this does initial config and creates a job template which configures the rest.
 Automation is kept in separate git respositories, as accordingly:
 * Playbook and collection which configures the platform itself, plus setting up customers sync jobs: https://github.com/RedHatNordicsSA/controller_configuration
 * Playbook and collection which applies the customers automation (it's here you define what people are allowed to do): https://github.com/RedHatNordicsSA/customer_configuration
 * Customers configuration: https://github.com/RedHatNordicsSA/customer-x-as-code